-A few years ago, I shared a flat with a beautiful French girl called Celine.
-Her natural Gallic grace was only outweighed by her almost total inability to get up and go to bed on time.
-At weekends, she would go out, get to bed at 4 or 5AM, and wake at midday.
-Repeating this Friday and Saturday nights, she would be in what neurologists call a “persistent vegetative state” – low functioning, dopey, in the office but not in the office.
-She had, in effect, given herself jet lag over the weekend with her self-disrupted sleep patterns, and paid the price over Monday and Tuesday.
+I used to have a housemate who found it almost impossible to get up and go to bed on time.
+At weekends, they would go out, get to bed at 4 or 5AM, and wake at midday.
+Repeating this Friday and Saturday nights, they would be in what neurologists call a “persistent vegetative state” – low functioning, dopey, in the office but not in the office.
+They had, in effect, given themself jet lag over the weekend with self-disrupted sleep patterns, and paid the price over Monday and Tuesday.

 This got me thinking about the science of sleep.
 It turns out that there is an area of study called “Sleep Hygiene”.
 The idea is that we can adopt a series of habits, tips and tricks that enable us to sleep less – and better.
 This helps us to be at our most productive and creative during the day – in essence, sleeping Ninja-style!

 I adopted the practices of Sleep Hygiene, and recommend the following Top Five Productivity Ninja Tips:

 1) Fix a bedtime and an awakening time.